Introduction To Algorithms 3rd Edition

 15.5 Optimal binary search trees

-16.1 An activity-selection problem
+16.1 An activity-selection problem17 Amortized Analysis

 16.2 Elements of the greedy strategy